microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 Welcome to Challenge-09!

-In this challenge, you will get experience interfacing between sensor data input streams and the FHIR service using the IoT Connector in Azure Health Data Services.
+In this challenge, you will get experience interfacing between IoT input streams and the FHIR service using the IoT Connector in Azure Health Data Services.

 ## Background

-With the rise of wearable technologies, Remote Patient Monitoring (RPM) and other IoT devices have exploded in the healthcare marketplace.
-While many vendors use proprietary data models for the hardware and software underneath their IoT devices, Microsoft has taken a platform agnostic approach by offering a tool kit for converting output from any medical IoT device into FHIR data.
+With the rise of wearables and other connected sensor technologies, IoT devices have exploded in the healthcare marketplace.
+Currently, there is no single data standard that applies to medical IoT devices, and this has resulted in many different proprietary data models across the medical IoT landscape.
+Microsoft has taken an agnostic approach to IoT connectivity, offering a tool kit for converting output from any medical IoT device into FHIR data.
+In this challenge, we will be using MedTech service in Azure Health Data Services to ingest IoT input data into FHIR service.

 ## Learning Objectives for Challenge-09